 Tarpon Springs is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 24,605 people and eight constituent neighborhoods, Tarpon Springs is the 112th largest community in Florida.

-Unlike some cities, Tarpon Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Tarpon Springs are a mix of both white- and blue-collar jobs.
+Tarpon Springs is a decidedly white-collar city, with fully 85.17% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Tarpon Springs is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Tarpon Springs who work in sales jobs (15.65%), office and administrative support (12.99%), and management occupations (9.76%).
+There are especially a lot of people living in Tarpon Springs who work in sales jobs (14.71%), office and administrative support (12.77%), and management occupations (10.75%).

 Also of interest is that Tarpon Springs has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Tarpon Springs is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Tarpon Springs is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Tarpon Springs is English.
 Other important languages spoken here include Greek and Spanish.